Getting Started#

 Installing PyQt or PySide#

 Since pymmcore-widgets relies on either the PyQt or PySide libraries, you also need to install one of these packages.
 You can use any of the available versions of these libraries: PyQt5, PyQt6, PySide2 or PySide6.
-For example, to install PyQt6, you can use:
+We strongly recommend using PyQt6 if possible.
+If you must use a specific backend version and run into problems, please open an issue

 pip install PyQt6